Keyboardly-App/keyboardly-dev/Addon.md

 See this sample of default class : [DynamicDagger](/addon/sample/src/main/java/app/keyboardly/sample/di/DynamicDagger.kt)

 ## DynamicFeatureImpl Class
-`DynamicImpl Class` a class for implementation to connect the default class with DynamicDagger class See this sample of default class : [DynamicFeatureImpl](/addon/sample/src/main/java/app/keyboardly/sample/DynamicFeatureImpl.kt)
+`DynamicFeatureImpl` a class for implementation to connect the default class with DynamicDagger class See this sample of default class : [DynamicFeatureImpl](/addon/sample/src/main/java/app/keyboardly/sample/DynamicFeatureImpl.kt)

 ## Dynamic Feature